-^{} A single disputed claim may have more than one type of dispute.
+A single disputed claim may have more than one type of dispute.

-The table above represents information for all HB 3 claims filed since inception of HB 3 in late 2011.
-Dispute frequency tracks the total number of HB 3 claims, and the number and percentage of all HB 3 claims in which the policyholder is disputing the claims disposition for any reason.
+The table above represents information for all HB 3 claims filed since HB 3's inception in 2011.
+Dispute frequency tracks the total number of HB 3 claims, and the number and percentage of HB 3 claims in which the policyholder is disputing the claims disposition for any reason.

+Section 4.
 Appraisal and Rulemaking